alice-tlr/sprint-1/command-line.md

 # 1.2 Command Line and GitHub

 #Without using jargon, how would you describe the command line to a lay person (e.g. your mum)?
 Command line is a way of navigating around your computer using only words and written commands, rather than using any visual aids or info graphics.
-You are achieving exactly the same thing as you would by using a mouse, but you are writing the instructions of navigation instead of navigation clicking and with a mouse.
+You are achieving exactly the same thing as you would by using a mouse, but you are writing the instructions of navigation rather than navigating clicking the mouse.
 The outcome is entirely the same.

 #List 10 terminal commands and in plain english (i.e. with minimal technical jargon) describe what they do.